Hugh Trenchard, 1st Viscount Trenchard: Later years as Chief of the Air Staff

 Since the early 1920s Trenchard had supported the development of a flying bomb, and by 1927 a prototype, code-named "Larynx", was successfully tested.
 However, development costs were not insignificant and in 1928, when he applied for further funding, the Committee of Imperial Defence and the Cabinet discontinued the project.
 Following the British failure to win the Schneider Trophy in 1925, Trenchard ensured that finances were available for an RAF team, with which the High Speed Flight was formed in preparation for the 1927 race.
 After the British won in 1927, he continued to use Air Ministry funds to support the race, including purchasing two Supermarine S.6 aircraft which won the race in 1929.
 He was criticised for this by figures in HM Treasury for wasting money.

 On 1 January 1927, Trenchard was promoted from air chief marshal to marshal of the Royal Air Force, becoming the first person to hold the RAF's highest rank.
 The following year he began to feel that he had achieved all he could as Chief of the Air Staff and that he should give way to a younger man, and he offered his resignation to the Cabinet in late 1928, although it was not initially accepted.
-Around the same time as Trenchard was considering his future the British Legation and some European diplomatic staff based in Kabul were cut off from the outside world as a result of the civil war in Afghanistan.
+Around the same time as Trenchard was considering his future, the British Legation and some European diplomatic staff based in Kabul in the Kingdom of Afghanistan were cut off from the outside world as a result of the civil war in Afghanistan.
 After word of the crisis had reached London, the Foreign Secretary Austen Chamberlain sent for Trenchard, who assured him that the RAF would be able to rescue the stranded civilians.
 The Kabul Airlift began on Christmas Eve and took nine weeks to rescue around 600 people.

 Trenchard continued as Chief of the Air Staff until 1 January 1930.
 Immediately after he had relinquished his appointment, he was created Baron Trenchard, of Wolfeton in the County of Dorset, entering the House of Lords, becoming the RAF's first peer.
-Looking back over Trenchard's time as Chief of the Air Staff, while he had successfully preserved the fledgling RAF, his emphasis on the Air Force providing defence at a comparatively low cost had led to a stagnation and even deterioration in the quality of the service's fighting equipment.
+Looking back over Trenchard's time as Chief of the Air Staff, while he had preserved the fledgling RAF, his emphasis on the Air Force providing defence at a comparatively low cost had led to a stagnation and even deterioration in the quality of the service's fighting equipment.